+Since enactment of the ACA, there have been, and continue to be, numerous legal challenges and Congressional actions to repeal and replace provisions of the law.
+For example, with enactment of the Tax Cuts and Jobs Act of 2017, which was signed by President Trump on December 22, 2017, Congress repealed the "individual mandate."
+The repeal of this provision, which requires most Americans to carry a minimal level of health insurance, became effective in 2019.
 Further, on December 14, 2018, a U.S. District Court judge in the Northern District of Texas ruled that the individual mandate portion of the ACA is an essential and inseverable feature of the ACA, and therefore because the mandate was repealed as part of the Tax Cuts and Jobs Act, the remaining provisions of the ACA are invalid as well.
-The current administration and CMS have both stated that the ruling will have no immediate effect, and on December 30, 2018 the same judge issued an order staying the judgment pending appeal.
-The current Administration has recently represented to the court of appeals considering this judgment that it does not oppose the lower court's ruling.
-On July 10, 2019, the Court of Appeals for the Fifth Circuit heard oral argument in this case.
-In those arguments, the current administration argued in support of upholding the lower court decision.
-However, in a subsequent filing, the U.S. Department of Justice contended that the ACA should be invalidated only in the states that are suing, rather than all states.
-On December 18, 2019, that court affirmed the lower court's ruling that the individual mandate portion of the ACA is unconstitutional and it remanded the case to the district court for reconsideration of the severability question and additional analysis of the provisions of the ACA.
-On January 21, 2020, the U.S. Supreme Court declined to review the decision of the Court of Appeals on an expedited basis.
+On December 18, 2019, the Court of Appeals for the Fifth Circuit court affirmed the lower court's ruling that the individual mandate portion of the ACA is unconstitutional and it remanded the case to the district court for reconsideration of the severability question and additional analysis of the provisions of the ACA.
+Thereafter, the U.S. Supreme Court agreed to hear this case.
+Oral argument in the case took place on November 10, 2020, and a ruling by the Court is expected sometime this year.
 Litigation and legislation over the ACA are likely to continue, with unpredictable and uncertain results.